 A few dashes of ground pepper

 Mix all the salad ingredients well - sometimes I end up having to use two big bowls to combine them really well, and then consolidate them into one.
 (It makes a TON!)
 If you are meal prepping, cover with plastic wrap and place in the fridge!

 In a separate large bowl, combine all the dressing ingredients and whisk until thoroughly combined.
 Pour into a large mason jar or container with a lid and place in the fridge.
 (To prevent the lemon juice from causing your mason jar lid to rust, place a piece of parchment paper between the lid and the jar!)

 When you're ready to eat the salad, portion out some of the salad mix into a bowl.
-Then shake the dressing well, then pour a good amount of dressing over the salad and mix well so that everything is thoroughly coated - the dressing totally makes this dish!
+Then shake the dressing well and pour a good amount over the salad and mix well so that everything is thoroughly coated - the dressing totally makes this dish!
 Then, add as many toppings as you’d like!
 Just a simple can of tuna pairs surprisingly well with it!
 My favorite combination is avocado, baked chicken breast, goat cheese, and pecans!
 This salad is pretty dense, so it helps to have a variety of toppings!